aadishlok/agarwal_rohit_python_2017/Final Exam/Read ME.md

 ##### Assumption 2-:
   - As GLOBAL Waring Increasing
-  - There should be a increase in the price of Solar Energy.
+  - There should be a decrease in the price of Solar Energy.

 ##### Now, Does Weather affects Solar Energy Generation.